liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## ContactOverview_GetContactIdAsync

-Get the contactId for one (or several) contacts using either:
-&nbsp;- email
-&nbsp;- socialSecurityNumber
-&nbsp;- mobilePhone
-&nbsp;- customKey (the customKey must be configured by your supplier) &nbsp;- any - the any field can contain email, socialSecurityNumber, mobilePhone or the custom key (and are checked in that order)
+Get the contactId for one (or several) contacts using either: - email - socialSecurityNumber - mobilePhone - customKey (the customKey must be configured by your supplier) - any - the any field can contain email, socialSecurityNumber, mobilePhone or the custom key (and are checked in that order)

 - HTTP Method: `GET`
 - Endpoint: `/api/v2/contacts/id`